snowwm/karen/README.md

-The Secret Formula :tm: will appear shortly.
+The Secret Formula™ will appear shortly.